MukherjeePradipta/MukherjeePradipta.github.io/pages/Research.md

 We recently introduced a label-free approach for three-dimensional visualization of cellular and tissue metabolic activity without the need for labeling agents.
 By employing a customized scanning protocol and statistically analyzing rapid-time-sequence optical coherence tomography (OCT) signals at the same location of a sample, we are able to visualize and quantify tissue metabolism.
 This method was used to study the long-term activity of healthy and fibrotic liver microvasculature, revealing high dynamics in the liver's periportal/pericentral region and degradation of tissue activity over time.
 ![Liver longitudinal study results](../assets/img/liver_LongitudinalStudy.png){: .center-image }

-Another study demonstrated the activity of renal tubules in normal kidneys, and a loss of functional activity in unilateral obstructed kidney models.
+Another study demonstrated the usefullness of a label-free technique to visualize the activity of renal tubules in normal and unilateral obstructed kidney models.
 ![Renal tubule results](../assets/img/renal_tubule.png){: .center-image }

 ### Multi-functional optical coherence tomography <span id="Multi-functional optical coherence tomography"><span>